mediv0/vue-input-validator/README.md

 ### Usage

-import & use the package
+You can import and use the package like below:
 ```javascript index.js
 import Vue from "vue;
 import validator from @mediv0/vue-input-validator;